-• Policy 3 - Building height in the General Urban Area will continue to be predominantly Low-Rise.
+Policy 3 - Building height in the General Urban Area will continue to be predominantly Low-Rise.
 Within this range, changes in building form, height and density will be evaluated based upon compatibility with the existing context and the planned function of the area.

-The proposed community building is two storeys in height (7.8 metres) compared to the five storey residential building east of the site, Greenbank building heights range from one to five storeys.
+The proposed community building is two storeys in height (10.8 metres) compared to the five storey residential apartment building east of the site, Greenbank Road building heights range from one to five storeys.
 Low-rise buildings provide generous setbacks and buffering.
 Low rise residential dwellings can have a maximum building height of 9.5m.
-The new building will be the same height as the existing church and since the new building is located further within the block, the impact on Canfield and Greenbank Road will be minimal.
-Existing vegetation and mature trees will lessen the visual impact on these streets.
+The new building will be the same height as the existing church - 10.8 metres high and since the new building is located further within the block, the impact on Canfield and Greenbank Road will be minimal.
+Existing vegetation, fencing and mature trees will lessen the visual impact on these streets.